Frequently asked questions

 Who are Dot The i Studio?

-We're a small, senior studio that designs and builds bespoke websites on Webflow.
-Founded by Alec (development) and Jamie (design), we're based in Melbourne and Dunedin — and work with clients across Australia, New Zealand, and selectively around the world.
+We're a two-person senior studio that designs, builds, and orchestrates bespoke websites on Webflow.
+Founded by Alec (strategy and development) and Jamie (design and direction), we're based in Melbourne and Dunedin, and work with clients across Australia, New Zealand, and selectively around the world.

-We specialise in custom Webflow websites and Webflow–Shopify integrations for businesses that treat their website as genuine infrastructure — not just a box to tick.
-We also stay involved after launch through our Website Evolution service, keeping sites current and effective over time.
+Our focus is custom Webflow websites and Webflow-Shopify integrations for businesses that treat their website as core infrastructure, not just a marketing asset.
+We stay involved after launch through Website Evolution, so the site keeps doing real work for the business long after it goes live.

-We're a Webflow Certified Partner, which means we've been independently vetted by Webflow for technical and design quality.
+We're a Webflow Certified Partner, independently vetted by Webflow for technical and design quality.

 Who will I actually be working with?